fezjo/dot-yky/README.md

 It handles around 20k dots and there is large room for optimization.

 You can pause and restart the simulation by pressing `p` and `r` respectively.
+You can create and remove dots using mouse (left click drag & right click).

 ![Example](media/example1.png)
 ![Example](media/example2.png)